Larry Csonka

 A five-time Pro Bowler, and three-time first-team All-Pro, Csonka remains to this day as the Miami Dolphins franchise's all-time leading rusher with 6,737 yards and 53 touchdowns.
 In his last year with the Dolphins in 1979, Csonka also won the NFL Comeback Player of the Year Award.
 Csonka was inducted into both the College Football Hall of Fame in 1989 and the Pro Football Hall of Fame in 1987.
-Csonka is also currently one of three former Miami Dolphins to have his jersey number retired.
+Csonka is also currently one of three former Miami Dolphins to have his jersey number (#39) retired—alongside Bob Griese (#12, 1985) and Dan Marino (#13, 2000) -- with his being the most recent, in 2002.

-Childhood
+Early life

 One of six children, Csonka was born in the Akron suburb of Stow, Ohio, where he was raised on a farm by his Hungarian family.

-High school career

-Csonka began his football career at Stow High School as the starting fullback on the 1962 Stow Bulldogs squad that won the Metropolitan League of the Akron-area championship under coach Dick Fortner.
-He played for Stow from 1960 to 1963.
+Csonka began his football career at Stow High School in Stow, Ohio.
+He was the starting fullback on the 1962 Stow Bulldogs football team that won the Metropolitan League of the Akron-area championship under coach Dick Fortner.
+Csonka played for Stow from 1960 to 1963.
+He was also a wrestler while in high school.